Ecole-des-Nouvelles-Images/Arcade-2D-Cartoon-Jumpers/README.md

 ### Description

-Inside the depths of the Hell, you embody a stray soul who which wish do get the out.
+Inside the depths of Hell, you embody a stray soul who wishes to get out.
-With it's will and various powers from this infernal prison, guide him through the monsters and the dangers of this infinite and everchanging Hell.
+With its will and various powers from this infernal prison, guide him through the monsters and the dangers of this infinite and ever changing Hell.

 ### Thanks for Playing !